My laptop weighs as much as an elephant.

 But my back and shoulders do not.

-So I’m leaving it home as I head out of town.
+So I’ve decided to leave the laptop home as I head out of town.

 The baby’s coming with me.

 So is my new iPod, which I bought for its amazing audio and video capacities.

 Maybe because it’s pitch black outside and I haven’t packed yet?
 Or because the baby has major stranger anxiety but she’ll be staying with relatives she’s never met while I shadow a doctor at at Mount Auburn Hospital in Cambridge and consult T. Berry Brazelton’s papers at Harvard?

 Or because the high in Boston has been all of sixteen degrees this past week and I kind of sort of hate the cold?

 Though I’m nervous about it all, I am looking forward to everything I’ll be doing on this trip.
 I can access the internet on the small screen of the iPod but I won’t be spending very much time in cyberspace.
 I will be unplugged.

 For some reason that makes me nervous too.

 Still, I’m looking forward to a week—instead of just Shabbat—unplugged.